district-labs/web3-sets/apps/docs/pages/architecture/conditions.md

 Logic branch operations for conditions and other rules.

 ## How It Works
-A smart contract entity might have multiple methods which can be executed by an external account entity.
+A smart contract entity might have multiple methods which can be executed.

 ```json
 {